Hohenbergia stellata

 Hohenbergia stellata is a perennial species of the genus Hohenbergia.
 It is native to Trinidad and Tobago, Martinique, Netherlands Antilles, Venezuela, and northeastern Brazil (Alagoas, Bahia, Piauí etc.).

 Hohenbergia stellata exhibits sharp spines in its inflorescence.
 Flowers are purple-red and are present along the plant's strong stem, which grows up to 100 cm tall.
-In Brazil this plant forms a microhabitat of the tarantula Pachistopelma bromelicola.
+In Brazil, this plant forms a microhabitat for the tarantula Pachistopelma bromelicola.

 Taxonomic status

 Some research suggests that the Hohenbergia stellata may actually be more closely related to members of the genus Aechmea than to other species of Hohenbergia.